MockbaTheBorg/MockbaMod/README.md

   - **dxSEX** - CC to Sysex Converter for DX7, VolcaFM, Dexed for Akai Force.
   - **NodeServer** - Implements a Web Application Server for Akai Force Hosting many Apps.
   - **CustomBufferSize** - ALSA Api Middleware To Allow Custom Period/Buffer Sizes.
+  - **CustomArpPatterns** - This AddOn allows you to easily add your own midi files as arp patterns.
   - **emmcRepair** - A Tool to Repair corruption of internal emmc that does happen from time to time.
   - **VNCServer** - Stream Force Screen to your Desktop/Phone Vnc Client (touch/mouse supported).
   - **SoundBrowserUI** - Custom UI Skin For Sound Browser (Dark / Better Contrast).